Demolition at Surfside condo could happen in days, ahead of Tropical Storm Elsa, officials say

 Fire department confirm member's child found in the rubble

-One of the latest confirmed deaths was that of a 7-year-old girl, the daughter of a member of the Miami Department of Fire and Rescue, officials said Friday.
+A 7-year-old girl who died in the collapse was the daughter of a member of the Miami Department of Fire and Rescue, officials said Friday.

 Members of the Urban Search and Rescue Team on Florida Task Force 2 recovered the girl's body Thursday night, Fire Chief Joseph Zahralban said in a statement.